tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 **Linux**, rather than Windows or Mac, provides much of the behind-the-scenes *cloud* computing in data centers and high-performance computing facilities.
-It also powers the Android and the *Internet of Things* (IoT).
+It also powers the Android, the Chromebook, and the *Internet of Things* (IoT).

 ## What is Linux?